mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Saturday, 01 November 2025

-- The average temperature today is 10.98˚C,
+- The average temperature today is 11.94˚C,
-- With highs of 12.62˚C and lows of 10.39˚C,
+- With highs of 14.6˚C and lows of 11.5˚C,
-- It may feel like 10.38˚C with few clouds
+- It may feel like 11.3˚C with scattered clouds
-- The wind speed is 6.17m/s and visibility is 10000m
+- The wind speed is 6.69m/s and visibility is 10000m
-- The pressure is 1000hPa and humidity is 86%
+- The pressure is 1001hPa and humidity is 81%
 - The sun will rise at 07:02 and set at 16:40

 <!-- weather_marker ends -->